Need extra money? Start a homeschool business. There are many things that you or your child can do. You do not need to work for someone else.

 Tutoring – People need help with school subjects.
 Another idea is if you are bilingual teach people how to speech your language.
 People will also pay for art lessons.
 People are also looking for music lessons.

 Website – Another option is to own a website.
 To have a website you need knowledge and passion.
 Have a marketable idea, meaning that others are searching for your subject and there are ways to make money.
-If you want to start a website I would recommend SBI.
+If you want to start a website I would recommend Solo Build It.

 Remember that having a homeschool business is a learning experience.